matteac/maradoscript/README.md

 Inspired by Brainfuck and Maradona, written in Rust (btw)

 ## How it works
-It has a memory of 2^16 bytes and a pointer that points to the current byte, you can move the pointer forward or backward and increment or decrement the value at the pointer, print to the stdout and take input
+This language operates with a memory of 2^16 bytes and a pointer that navigates the current byte.
+You can manipulate the pointer, move it forward or backward, increment or decrement the value at the pointer, print to the stdout, and take input.

-Be careful!
-You can underflow and overflow the memory AND the pointer

-If the pointer is at zero and you try to decrement it, it will go to the last byte
+Be cautious!
+It's possible to underflow or overflow both the memory and the pointer.
+If the pointer is at zero and an attempt is made to decrement it, it will go to the last byte.

 ## Instructions